HTML Previewer

 - Multiple pre-built templates

-- Download as complete HTML file
+- Download as a single complete HTML file

 - Sandboxed iframe for safe execution